sgress454/merge-dictionaries/README.md

 # merge-dictionaries

-A wrapper around the Lodash 3 `.merge()` function that addresses some issues with arrays and empty dictionaries.
+A wrapper around the Lodash 3 `.merge()` function that addresses some issues with arrays and object references.
+Intended for merging configuration files together.

 ### Usage